osama782rh/Sorting-Algo/README.md

 # Sorting Algorithms Performance Analysis

 This project compares the performance of various sorting algorithms in terms of execution time, CPU usage, RAM usage, and context switches.
-It includes a custom hybrid sorting algorithm named `Esiee-it Sort`.
+It includes a custom hybrid sorting algorithm named `Esiee Sort`.

 ## Project Structure